TechnicJelle/BlueMapAreaControl/README.md

 [![GitHub Total Downloads](https://img.shields.io/github/downloads/TechnicJelle/BlueMapAreaControl/total?label=Downloads&color=success "Click here to download the plugin")](https://github.com/TechnicJelle/BlueMapAreaControl/releases/latest)
 [![Servers using this plugin](https://img.shields.io/bstats/servers/18345?label=Servers)](https://bstats.org/plugin/bukkit/BlueMap%20Area%20Control/18345)

-A Minecraft Paper BlueMap addon for greater control over which areas get rendered
+A BlueMap (native) addon for greater control over which areas get rendered

 ![a screenshot of bluemap with a couple holes in it. one hole is rectangular, one is an ellipse, and the third is a single chunk](.github/bmac.png)

-Compatible with Paper 1.13+, just like BlueMap itself.
+Compatible with BlueMap version 5.2 and higher.

 To reload this plugin, just reload BlueMap itself with `/bluemap reload`.\
 You will probably need to rerender your map(s) if you change this plugin's configs.\